networknt/json-schema-validator/doc/validators.md

 In this library, if the format keyword is "email", "uuid", "date", "date-time", default validator provided by the library will be used.

-If you want to override this behaivor, do as belows.
+If you want to override this behavior, do as below.

 ```
 public JsonSchemaFactory mySchemaFactory() {